ngokevin/redux-raven-middleware/README.md

  - `actionTransformer` -- transform the action before sending to Sentry
  - `stateTransformer` -- transform the state before sending to Sentry
  - `logger` -- log function to use instead of `console.error`
+ - `enableBreadcrumbsCapture` -- whether to send breadcrumbs as part of request

 ```js
 import {applyMiddleware, createStore} from 'redux';